+For an even number of particles per species, we have to choose a different state.
+For the SU(2) this is the lowest non-degenerate excited triplet-state (of total spin $J=1$, $\vec{J}^2=J(J+1)$) in the spectrum of the Heisenberg model.
+It corresponds to an $n=2J$-representation (see section~\ref{Casimir} of the Appendix).
 For SU($N\! >\!
 2$), i.e. $N=3$ and $N=4$, it is the first non-degenerate state with Casimir eigenvalue $C_1=6$.
-Examples are the $10$-dimensional representations $(n_1,n_2)=(3,0)$ for $SU(3)$ and correspondingly $(n_1,n_2,n_3)=(4,0,0)$ for $SU(4)$.
-The numbers $n_i$ in the SU(3) representations correspond to the numbers $p$ and $q$ frequently used in $SU(3)$ representations in the mathematical literature and high energy physics; there they represent the number of (anti-)quarks.
+Examples are the $10$-dimensional representations $(n_1,n_2)=(3,0)$ for SU(3) and correspondingly $(n_1,n_2,n_3)=(4,0,0)$ for SU(4).
+The numbers $n_i$ in the SU(3) representations correspond to the numbers $p$ and $q$ frequently used in SU(3) representations in the mathematical literature or high energy physics; there they represent the number of (anti-)quarks.
 The dimension of a representation $(n_1,n_2)$ of SU(3) is $d(n_1,n_2)=(n_1+1)(n_2+1)(n_1+n_2+2)/2$.
 Both representations for SU(3) and SU(4) have a Casimir value of $C_1=6$.
 We assume that this representation will be $(N,0,\dots,0)$ for SU($N$).
-This state takes the role of the non-degenerate triplet state of $SU(2)$ in the zero field ground state for an even species number occupation. \\
+This state takes the role of the non-degenerate triplet state of SU(2) in the zero field ground-state for an even species number occupation. \\

 {\em b) Non-zero flux--} The analysis of non-zero magnetic flux is motivated from an atomtronics context \cite{chetcuti2021probe,interference2022chetcuti}.
-As mentioned previously, aor strong repulsive interactions a fractionalization of the persistent currents in the model is observed~\cite{yu1992persistent,chetcuti2021persistent}.
-The fractionalization appears since formerly higher excited states are bent by the field to be the ground state.
-A unique method to identify these states would be to utilize the SU($N$) Heisenberg Bethe equations, which have the same spin quantum number configurations as their Hubbard counterparts.
+As mentioned previously, for strong repulsive interactions a fractionalization of the persistent currents in the model is observed~\cite{yu1992persistent,chetcuti2021persistent}.
+Figure~\ref{fig:parabs} shows an example of the change of the energy landscape when going from non-interacting to strongly interacting particles in presence of an effective magnetic flux.
+This fractionalization appears since formerly higher excited states are bent by the field to be the ground-state.
+A unique method to identify these states would be to utilize the SU($N$) Heisenberg Bethe equations, which need to have the same spin quantum number configurations as their Hubbard counterparts.
 In this manner, we are guaranteed that the corresponding eigenstates obtained from the Heisenberg model correspond to the ground-state of the Hubbard model.
-However, as explained earlier, it is rather tedious to achieve the whole state using this method.
-This is particularly true because the Bethe ansatz gives direct solutions only for the highest weight states and we work at an equal occupation of each species: the resulting state is then obtained by applying sufficiently often the proper lowering operators of SU($N$). \\
+However, it is rather tedious to achieve the whole state using this method.
+This is particularly true because the Bethe ansatz gives direct solutions only for the highest weight states and we work at an equal occupation of each species: the resulting state is then obtained by applying sufficiently often the proper lowering operators of SU($N$).